Kfollen93/Mini-Reference-Guide/README.md

 </details>

 ## Tips
- - If collection needs to be sorted, could you utilize Binary Search to perform whatever it is that you need on it?
+ - If a collection needs to be sorted, could you utilize Binary Search to perform whatever it is that you need on it?
 However, do not sort a collection (O n log n) purely in order to utilize Binary Search (O log n), as that largely defeats the advantages.
  - When working with Entity Framework think about when you are calling `_db.SaveChanges()` (i.e. don't Add() / SaveChanges() within a loop).
 There's an option for `AddRange()` and then calling `_db.SaveChanges()` once.
  - If you need to concatenate strings more than a few times, use StringBuilder.